VictorTeixeiraS/projects/projects/social_media_backend_golang/4-database_users/readme.md

 `func (c Client) UpdateUser(email, password, name string, age int) (User, error)`

-This function will be similar to CreateUser, but if the user doesn't already exist, it should return an error: `"user doesn't exist""`.
+This function will be similar to CreateUser, but if the user doesn't already exist, it should return an error: `"user doesn't exist"`.
 It also won't update the `CreatedAt` timestamp, that should be left alone.

 ### GetUser